alphabeta2206/KG-Genaration-from-Biomedical-Text-Using-NER/README.md

-# Genearation of Knoledge graph from Unstructured BioMedical(Heart) Data Using Entity Relation Extraction
+# Generation of Knoledge graph from Unstructured BioMedical(Heart) Data Using Entity Relation Extraction